Racism in Jewish communities: Colonialism and slavery

-A small number of Jews participated in the European colonization of the Americas, particularly Western European Jews with origins in Portugal, Spain, England, the Netherlands, and Germany.
+Jews participated in the European colonization of the Americas, particularly Western European Jews with origins in Portugal, Spain, England, the Netherlands, and Germany.
 Some Jews also owned Black slaves in the United States, Latin America, and the Caribbean, most notably in Brazil and Suriname, but also in Barbados, Jamaica, Curaçao, and elsewhere.
 Especially in Suriname, white Sephardi Jews owned many large plantations.
 Most Jewish slave owners in the United States and the Caribbean were white Sephardim of Spanish and Portuguese descent.
 However, a small number of white Ashkenazi Jews also participated in slavery, most of whom were of German descent.
 The Mordecai House in Raleigh, North Carolina is a notable example of a plantation owned by an Ashkenazi slave owner.
 The Moses Mordecai family were of German-Jewish descent.
 Populations of Black Jews have been found throughout the Americas for centuries, with the most significant population living in Suriname.
 White Jewish male slave owners often converted their slaves to Judaism or fathered children with enslaved Black women.
 While many Black Jews during the colonial period were converts, including patrilineal Jews who were converted as children, many Black Jews were Jewish from birth for multiple generations by the late 18th century.
 Black Jews who are descended from enslaved people, as well as non-Jewish Black people of Jewish descent, have lived for centuries in Jamaica, New York City, and Charleston, South Carolina.
 Black Jews have experienced discrimination and exclusion in multiple countries, including the United States, Suriname, and elsewhere.

 The historian Jacob Rader Marcus has concluded that 40% of Jewish households nationwide owned slaves, with 75% of Jewish families owning slaves in the cities of Richmond, Virginia; Charleston, South Carolina; and Savannah, Georgia.
 Only around six Jewish families lived in Savannah in 1771.
 In 1790, Jews in Charleston owned a total of 93 slaves.
 The historian Eli Faber has concluded that Jewish involvement in the slavery was "exceedingly limited".
 In the United States, most Jews lived in urban areas and few owned large plantations or rural properties where slavery was most heavily concentrated.
 Faber has stated that Jews were more likely to own slaves compared to non-Jews, but on average non-Jews owned a greater number of slaves.
 British Jews played a minor role in the sale of slaves.
 The historian David Brion Davis has written that in 1830 in the American South there were only "120 Jews among the 45,000 slaveholders owning twenty or more slaves and only twenty Jews among the 12,000 slaveholders owning fifty or more slaves."